 FAQ • Call for Mutual Rescue Stories 2017

-We receive many inquiries about the Mutual Rescue initiative and about the call for Mutual Rescue Story Submissions.
-Here we share some of the most frequently asked questions.
+We received many inquiries about the Mutual Rescue initiative and about the call for Mutual Rescue Story Submissions.
+For your reference, here were some of the most frequently asked questions.

 Q: What is a Mutual Rescue story?